Want a more intentional marriage? Try For better and forever: A marriage resource for wives. It offers community, motivation and inspiration!

 If you’ve read my post on Self-care for busy women, you’ll know that I believe self-care is incredibly important.
 Readers share their self-care ideas in this section.
 If nothing else, it makes you feel less guilty about spending an afternoon binge-watching shows when you realize you are not alone in this!

 The group also has regular challenges.
 Right now, we’ve just finished the 5 Days of Love Languages Challenge: Different ways to shower your sweetie with affection.
-My love language is quality time (if you want to know yours, check out the link on my Happiness Hack: Know yourself.
+My love language is quality time (if you want to know yours, check out the link in Happiness Hack: Know yourself.
 Gary Chapman’s love languages is one of the three personality quizzes I discuss as I think they are super important!).
 However I really enjoyed taking the time to experiment with different ways of showing love.
 I think my husband really enjoyed having all his shirts ironed for him as well!

 You can see that For Better & Forever is certainly up there in offering motivation to its members!